TheSilvered/nest/docs/c_api/c_api-error.md

 **Description:**

-Sets how the error message is printed (with or without ANSI escapes).
+Set how the error message is printed (with or without ANSI color escapes).

 ---